spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/offer-volume-prices.md

 description: This document describes how to integrate the Offers Volume Prices Glue API feature into a Spryker project.
 ---

+This document describes how to integrate the Offers Volume Prices Glue API feature into a Spryker project.

 ## Install feature core
 Follow the steps below to install the Offer Volume Prices Glue API feature core.

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+To start feature integration, integrate the required features:

 | NAME | VERSION | INTEGRATION GUIDE |
 |-|-| - |